aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 // displays 4**2=16.0 (Java has no exponent operator, so we invent ** just for display purposes)
 ```

-If a method doesn't access any of the instance fields or methods from the class it's defined in, consider making it static.
+If a method doesn't access any of the instance fields or methods from the class in which it's defined, consider making it static.

 ----